-At the end of the day we get to enjoy another dramatic African sunset over the tall sand dunes of the Namib.
+At the end of the day, we get to enjoy another dramatic African sunset over the Namib Desert.

-Today we leave the towering dunes of the Namib making our way north to Windhoek, Namibia’s capital city located in the center of the country.
+Today we leave the towering dunes of the Namib making our way north to Windhoek, Namibia’s capital city located in the centre of the country.

 There is time to explore the charming city of Windhoek discovering its unique colonial German and African influences and architecture.
 In the evening we enjoy dinner at one of the local restaurants in this friendly city (own expense).